 Transportation (such as flying home because classes were canceled)

 The Higher Education Emergency Relief Grants under the CARES Act are based on eligible student expenses related to the disruption of campus operations due to the coronavirus (COVID-19), and funding is not tied to existing financial aid programs such as Pell Grants.
 All funds are distributed directly to students as quickly as possible.
+Funds will be disbursed and refunded to students prior to the beginning of Fall 2020.
+This grant will not be applied to your Fall 2020 balance or any previous balance.

 To be eligible for CARES Act Emergency Aid, students must: